Here and There Grain Project is a collaborative grain grower offering a mobile harvesting service and post-harvest technical assistance.

 Artists who develop a dialogue with nature can be catalysts for change and are excellent collaborators in agricultural and culinary spaces.
 Given increasing global disconnect with what is on our plates, participating in food production and preparation is not only subversive, it can be a form of activism.
 Environmental justice and social justice are inextricably linked.
 Small scale food producers are often doing the important work of educating eaters, but this responsibility can be readily shared unlike fieldwork and kitchenwork.

 Here and There Grain Project is a slow growing operation dedicated to long-term partnerships.
 The horizon for this stage of growth is a reliable harvesting service for three farms in 2026.
-Once this horizon is more clearly in reach, Here and There Grain Project will increase its effort to advocate for policy changes to support small farms.
+Once this horizon is more clearly in reach, Here and There Grain Project will begin again to ramp up work which synergize with grain production like flour sales, bread baking, and printmaking.
+Through this horizon and beyond, this organization is committed to skill-sharing and advocating for policy changes to support small farms.

 [1] The Organic Grain Grower by Jack Lazor, book preview: https://books.google.com/books?id=nvXAz2w50FIC&lpg=PR1&dq=The%20Organic%20Grain%20Gro